New York City Police Department corruption and misconduct: Corruption in the 67th Precinct

-A pattern of arrests of individuals who were charged with gun possession, made by officers in Brooklyn's 67th Precinct station house, was reported to be allegedly tampered, according to a 2014 newspaper report.
-The suspects stated that the police had placed the guns on their person, and the report said that "each gun was found in a plastic bag or a handkerchief, with no traces of the suspect's fingerprints."
+A pattern of arrests of individuals who were charged with gun possession, made by officers in Brooklyn's 67th Precinct station house, was reported to have allegedly tampered with, according to a 2014 newspaper report.
+The suspects stated that the police had placed the guns on their persons, and the report said that "each gun was found in a plastic bag or a handkerchief, with no traces of the suspect's fingerprints."
 Defense attorneys have said in court filings that the arresting officers may have been inventing informers as a way to satisfy arrest quotas and to collect $1,000 rewards from an anti-gun community safety program.

 The questions raised about the arrests suggested a "pattern of questionable police conduct and tactics," according to the report.
 After an inquiry by the newspaper, prosecutors admitted that they were going to review the cases of some of the arrests, leading to gun possession charges being dropped against at least two men.
 The case against a third man was eventually dismissed at the request of prosecutors, but only after the man's trial preparation had commenced.
 A fourth man was acquitted at the conclusion of a federal trial after police testimony was found to be "inconsistent."
 A trial against a fifth man arrested on gun possession charges was dismissed after police could not produce their informant before the judge.
 Reportedly, an investigation is being conducted by the NYPD's Internal Affairs Bureau.